 Promises for contributions.
-No legislator, candidate for legislative office, or legislative employee may promise anything of value related to state government, such as a state job or promotion, in return for a contribution to a political committee, party, or other entity that financially promotes a political candidate.
-Violation is a Class A misdemeanor.
-Any state employees who are asked or directed to make such promises must report that fact to their ethics officer or to the Legislative Inspector General.
+No legislator, candidate for legislative office, or legislative employee may promise anything of value related to state government, such as a state job or promotion, in return for a contribution to a political committee, party, or other entity that financially promotes a political candidate.75 Violation is a Class A misdemeanor.76 State employees who are asked or directed to make such promises must report that fact to their ethics officer or to the Legislative Inspector General.77

 Contributions in state buildings.
-With exceptions listed below, legislators, legislative employees, candidates for legislative office, lobbyists, and personnel of political organizations may not intentionally solicit, offer, make, or receive political contributions in a state building (which includes a building or part of a building that a state agency leases from a private owner).
-The exceptions apply to (a) property owned by the state but leased to a private entity (such as a restaurant), and (b) official residences of state officers or employees-although fundraising events at such residences are prohibited.
-46 Violation is punishable by a fine of \$1,001 to \$5,000.
-47
+With exceptions listed below, legislators, legislative employees, candidates for legislative office, lobbyists, and personnel of political organizations may not intentionally solicit, offer, make, or receive political contributions in a state building (defined to include a building, or part of a building, that a state agency leases from a private owner).
+The exceptions apply to (a) property owned by the state but leased to a private entity (such as a restaurant), and (b) official residences of state officers or employees-although fundraising events at such residences are prohibited.78 Violation is punishable by a fine of \$1,001 to \$5,000.79